himanshuraj001/Adress_Book/README.md

   <b> &#8594; </b>main.py : Contains all code and logic of all operations performed by API.

-You can execute this file with command : uvicron main:app --reload within FASTAPI enviroment with SQlite3.
+You can execute this file with command : uvicron main:app --reload within FASTAPI enviroment with SQlite3 in Adress_Book directory .